mearns/ScoreKeeper/README.md

 - Be kind to engineers adding new metrics (so they will want to use SK)
   - We will try to make sane conventions and keep boilerplate short.
   - We use HOCON, a configuration language that allows for greater human readability than JSON or XML.
-  - The triple-quote syntax allows big blocks of SQL to be copypasted into or out of
+  - The triple-quote syntax allows big blocks of SQL to be copypasted into or out of a config
 - Be kind to production systems (so nobody will demand you NOT use SK)
   - We work to have minimum impact on the sources of our metrics: avoiding locks, detuning over-aggressive schedules, making efficient use of connections and network.